 2. Keating, A & Reynolds, M. Letting Sleeping Dogs Lie: The Unpublished Silver Jubilee History Of the Gaelic Athletic Association.
 History Ireland (May/June 2018).
 1800 words.

-3. Keating, A. (in press) Tammoland: a children’s campaign to save their playground, and the birth of the Ingestre Road Estate.
+3. Keating, A. (2018) Tammoland: a children’s campaign to save their playground, and the birth of the Ingestre Road Estate.
 Camden History Review (42).
-November 2018.
-6000 words.

 2. Raidió Teilifís Éireann (RTE).
 Television/Radio News.
 2004-2007 Interviews in relation to the abuse of children by members of religious orders.